Reaper0088/Spoofer/README.md

 ## 📋 Requirements

-To run Hardware Toolkit Suite you will need:
+To run Hardware Info Tool you will need:

 - 🖥️ Windows 10 / Windows 11
 - ⚡ Administrator privileges